mingweig/TSWD-Portfolio-Mingwei_Gao/final-project-part-two.md

 The target audience of this story includes healthcare policymakers, medical professionals, public policy students, public health students, and even all the interested general public.
 I aim to reach those who are already in the healthcare industry or students who have the potential to influence or advocate for healthcare reform in the future at Heinz College.

 ## Interview script
-> List the goals from your research and the questions you intend to ask.

 There are 4 main goals of the interview,